signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 We cannot register a "IEndpointService singleton" as a singleton and resolves it through from a scoped hook because of an optimization in the .Net Core DI where registered singleton are directly resolved to the root (resolving from the requesting scope is short-circuited).
 To be able to hook the resolution we must register them as Scoped.
 But by doing this, they are no more singletons.
-Anyway, this simply cannot work at all.
+Anyway, this simply cannot work at all because of the inherent recursion on the scoped container and hook.

 It seems that we need either:
 - A more powerful DI engine (Autofac) and use its capabilities but it comes with a fair amount of complexities